A man, wearing a blue button-up shirt and khaki pants, sits on a couch and stares at a document in his hands.

 Credit inquiries

-When you apply for credit, lenders typically check your credit report and credit score.
-These checks are called credit inquiries.
+When you apply for credit, lenders check your credit report and credit score.
+These checks are credit inquiries.

-Hard inquiries have an impact on your credit score, but, if you've applied for several loans or credit cards in a short period of time, it may negatively affect your credit score.
+Hard inquiries have an impact on your credit score.
+The more you apply for loans or credit cards, the more it may negatively impact your credit score.

 What to do if you have credit inquiries?

 You should try to limit the number of credit inquiries that you make.
-If you're shopping around for a loan or credit card, try to limit your search to the same short time period to lessen the impact on your credit score.
+If you're shopping around for a loan or credit card within a short period of time (usually 14-45 days total), it will count the multiple inquiries as one.

 Errors on your credit report

-Occasionally, credit reporting errors may cause a drop in your credit score.
-For example, if a lender reports a late payment that you actually made on time, it can negatively impact your credit score.
-According to USA.gov, errors on your credit report (for example, new accounts you don't recognize) could also be a sign of fraud; that's why you should regularly review your credit report.
+Occasionally, credit reporting errors can be the cause for a drop in your credit score.
+For example, if a lender reports a late payment that you made on time, it can negatively impact your credit score.
+Errors on your credit report (for example, new accounts you don't recognize) could also be a sign of fraud; that's why you should regularly review your credit report.

 What to do if you notice errors on your credit report?

 If you notice errors on your credit report, contact the credit bureau that issued the report to dispute the credit error.
-The credit bureau will investigate the error, and if it's found to be incorrect, will update your credit file accordingly.
+The credit bureau will investigate the error.
+If it's found to be incorrect, the credit bureau will update your credit file accordingly.

 Credit limit decrease

 When you first got your credit card, your card issuer may have set your credit limit based on things like your income, housing payment, credit history, and credit score.
-According to myFICO.com, changes in your credit profile may affect your credit limit.
+Changes in your credit profile may affect your credit limit.
 For instance, your credit card company may lower your credit limit if you frequently miss or make late payments.
 (Note: According to the Credit CARD Act, typically your credit card company must give you notice before they lower your credit limit).

-If you continue your regular spending habits while having a lower credit limit, you can run the risk of increasing your credit utilization ratio, which can negatively affect your credit score.
+What happens if you continue your high spending habits while having a lower credit limit?
+You run the risk of increasing your credit utilization ratio.
+Remember, you should aim for a credit utilization ratio of 1–10%.

-For example, let's say your total credit limit was $1,000 and you carried a balance of $300.
-In this case, your credit utilization ratio would be 30%.
+For example, let's say you have a total credit limit of $1,000 and you carry a balance of $300.
+In this case, your credit utilization ratio is 30%.
 If your credit card issuer lowered your limit to $500, but your balance stayed the same, your utilization ratio would change to 60%.
-So, a credit limit decrease could raise your credit utilization ratio and may hurt your credit score.
+This is how a credit limit decrease could raise your credit utilization ratio and may hurt your credit score.

 What can you do if your credit limit decreased?